vmware/terraform-provider-vra/website/docs/r/vra_network.html.markdown

 * `organization_id` - The id of the organization this entity belongs to.

-* `outbound_access` - Flag to indicate if the network needs to have outbound access or not.
-Default is true.
-This field will be ignored if there is proper input for networkType customProperty

 * `owner` - Email of the user that owns the entity.

-* `project_id` - The id of the project this resource belongs to.

 * `self_link` - Self link of this request.